Characterizing the Feasible Payoff Set of OLG Repeated Games: Examples

-The second example (see Figure 3) involves three players. \cite{FM_1986_ECMA} used this stage game to show that the folk theorem fails for the standard repeated games with infinitely-lived players.
-In particular, this stage game does not satisfy the full dimensionality, a sufficient condition of their folk theorem.\footnote{\cite{Smith_1992_GEB} shows that the full-dimensionality is not necessary for his folk theorem for OLG repeated games.
-Since the folk theorem first chooses $T$ then chooses sufficiently large $\delta$, it concerns the case when $\delta^T$ is close to 1.
-The feasible payoff set in this case is the ``smallest'' according to our characterization, which is the line segment between $(0,0,0)$ and $(1,1,1)$.}
+Consider another example involving three players.
+The stage game is described in \autoref{fig:2}.
+The feasible payoff set of the standard infinitely repeated game with this stage game is equal to $V$, which is the line segment between $(0,0,0)$ and $(1,1,1)$.
+Note that the dimension of $V$ (i.e., 1) is less than the number of players (i.e., 3).\footnote{\cite{FM_1986_ECMA} use this stage game to show that a folk theorem may fail for standard repeated games with infinitely-lived players if the stage game does not satisfy the full dimensionality, which is a sufficient condition for their folk theorem. \cite{Smith_1992_GEB} shows that the full-dimensionality is not necessary for his folk theorem for OLG repeated games.
+Since his folk theorem first chooses $T$ and then chooses sufficiently large $\delta$, it concerns the case when $\delta^T$ is close to 1.
+The feasible payoff set in this case is the ``smallest,'' according to our characterization, which is the line segment between $(0,0,0)$ and $(1,1,1)$.}

-Nevertheless we observe that the feasible payoff set of the OLG repeated game exhibits the full dimension for any $\Delta \in (0,1)$.
+On the other hand, the feasible payoff set of the OLG repeated game features the full dimensionality (i.e., it is equal to the number of players) for any $\Delta \in (0,1)$.
 When $\Delta = 1$, it is the line segment between $(0,0,0)$ and $(1,1,1)$, which coincides with the convex hull of the stage game payoffs.
-On the other hand, when $\Delta \in (0,1)$, it is a polytope with nonempty interior.
+In contrast, when $\Delta \in (0,1)$, it is a polytope with a nonempty interior.